AlonzoNalpon/Goop/GoopEngine/Goop_ReadMe.txt

 Hovering over the icons will display text to show the type of buff.
 The turn ends once all cards and combos are resolved.

+Pausing:
+Pausing the game stops the audio as per rubric, but we also have audio controls in the options menu which now serve no purpose

 Controls:
 On the editor/engine, Pressing "G" when viewport is focused will hide the editor.
 "F11" on both gameplay and editor can toggle fullscreen modes